 Our 'Do not travel' advisory applies to all overseas destinations.
 If you choose to travel despite our advice, our individual destination pages remain an essential of source of information on specific risks and contact information in that destination.

 Advice for New Zealanders currently overseas

 Our most up to date advice on returning home can be found here.
-For information on border restrictions see the Immigration New Zealand website and factsheet on COVID-19.
+For information about New Zealand border restrictions see the Immigration New Zealand website.
 You can also call Immigration New Zealand on 0508 225 288 (within New Zealand) or +64 9 952 1679 (outside New Zealand).

 On 31 December 2019, the World Health Organization was informed of cases of a novel coronavirus (COVID-19) in Wuhan City.
 Hubei Province, China.
 Common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and death.

 Please see the Ministry of Health website for guidance on prevention, signs and symptoms, and treatment of COVID-19.
 This also includes advice for travellers.

 Detailed health information is available on the websites of the World Health Organization (WHO) and Centers for Disease Control and Prevention.
 For a list of countries, territories and locations with confirmed cases of COVID-19 please see the latest situation report from the World Health Organization.